Every house has a history—a story to tell of its occupants past and present. Most of those stories are mundane; a few are decidedly unmundane.

 James Clyde Thomas was born in 1895 in McLennan County.
 As a young man he worked as a fireman, a hotel clerk, a house painter.

 Then Thomas swerved off the straight and narrow.
 In 1917 he was one of four men charged in Waco with stealing twenty-five automobiles.
 He was sentenced to three years in the Texas penitentiary.

-    With a pardon in 1918 and prohibition in 1920, Thomas turned to selling bootleg whiskey, making $1,000 a week ($14,000 today).
-When oil was struck in west Texas in 1926 he moved to Borger to sell bootleg whiskey to oil field workers.
+With a pardon in 1918 and Prohibition in 1920, Thomas turned to selling bootleg whiskey, making $1,000 a week ($14,000 today).
+In 1926 during the oil boom in west Texas he moved to Borger to sell bootleg whiskey to oil field workers.

 He sold “millions of gallons” in the 1920s, he later said, and eventually was worth $75,000 ($1 million today).

 Then came the Great Depression, the era of daring bank robberies.